John-Kodes/internet-flicks/README.md

 [Demo](https://internet-flicks.vercel.app/)

 An online database of information relating to movies, TV shows and cast members.
-This project uses the TMDB API.
+This project uses the TMDB API and built with the Next.js frame work.
 The UI is heavily inspired by the streaming service, Netflix.

 ## Lessons Learned